dprojects/Woodworking/Examples/README.md

 This approach will be more useful for future projects than static examples, I guess.

-You can merge more examples into one projects and map texture:
+You can merge more examples into one project and map texture:

 ![main_001](https://raw.githubusercontent.com/dprojects/Woodworking/master/Examples/Screenshots/main_001.png)